docker/docs/content/guides/databases.md

 To run a container using the GUI:

-1. In the Docker Dashboard, select the global search at the top of the window.
+1. In the Docker Desktop Dashboard, select the global search at the top of the window.
 2. Specify `mysql` in the search box, and select the `Images` tab if not already selected.
 3. Hover over the `msyql` image and select `Run`.